ufuksecilmis/Ant_Bee_Classification/README.md

 ![Ant_Bee](https://github.com/ufuksecilmis/Ant_Bee_Classification/assets/51096261/ba4840b1-5d9f-445f-98a0-51608c99afc5)

 We will use Pytorch Lightning.
+Pytorch-Lightning is build on the top of the Pytorch for multi-gpu training.

 The problem we’re going to solve today is to train a model to classify ants and bees.
 We have about 120 training images each for ants and bees.
 There are 75 validation images for each class.
 This dataset is a very small subset of imagenet.